AicoSchreurs/Parsing-House-Facades/notebooks/README.md

 │   ├── Alles_JSONs/            # All LabelMe annotation JSONs
 │   ├── original/               # Images + JSONs used for evaluation (copied from above)
 │   ├── resized/                # 512×512 padded images + transformed JSONs
-│   └── grayscale/              # Grayscale images + copied JSONs
+│   ├── grayscale/              # Grayscale images + copied JSONs
+│   ├── occluded/               # Images that have ground truth that is occluded │   └── not_occluded/           # Images that have ground truth that is NOT occluded │
 ├── installations/
 │   └── install.sh
 ├── sam2/